dr-robin/concrete-crack-detection/README.md

 # Concrete-crack-detection

-This is model for concrete crack detection using Tensor Flow.
-The base-model was Inception v3.
+This is deep learning model for concrete crack detection using Tensor Flow.
+The base-model was Inception v3 (https://keras.io/api/applications/inceptionv3/).
 For transfer learning, I added a feature detection layer and a classification layer to train on concrete wall images from the SDNET2018 dataset which reached an accuracy of 80% after 8 epochesm training was automatically stoped when the loss did not improve between 2 consecutive epoches.
 For fine-tuning, I retrained the last 100 layers of the Inception v3 model, which resulted in an accuracy of 90% on the test dataset, with minimal additional training.

 ## Dataset
 The model is trained using the SDNET2018 dataset which is open-source.
 The directory W contains wall images, C is the prefix used for cracked surfaces and U is the prefix used for uncracked surfaces.
 The dataset can be downloaded from the link below.